aws/aws-sdk-js-v3/clients/client-cost-optimization-hub/README.md

 <p>You can use the Cost Optimization Hub API to programmatically identify, filter, aggregate, and quantify savings for your cost optimization recommendations across multiple Amazon Web Services Regions and Amazon Web Services accounts in your organization.</p> <p>The Cost Optimization Hub API provides the following endpoint:</p> <ul> <li> <p> https://cost-optimization-hub.us-east-1.amazonaws.com </p> </li> </ul>

 ## Installing

-To install this package, simply type add or install @aws-sdk/client-cost-optimization-hub using your favorite package manager:
+To install this package, use the CLI of your favorite package manager:

 - `npm install @aws-sdk/client-cost-optimization-hub`
 - `yarn add @aws-sdk/client-cost-optimization-hub`
 - `pnpm add @aws-sdk/client-cost-optimization-hub`